dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 More people leads to more questions and code reviews.
 This means that these factors can completely overwhelm a company if left unchecked, but they can also be mitigated (unlike the bi-weekly 1:1 which is invariant to both scale and mitigation efforts).
 If these other factors cost you 2 hours daily it matters a lot whether you had 7 hours or 5 hours of productive time when you started.

-As an example, one place where I worked I went from 10 to 80 monthly code reviews as a consequence of adding more developers.
+As an example, one place where I worked I went from 10 to 80 monthly code reviews in less than 6 months as a consequence of adding more developers.
 I also managed to clock in 117 slack notifications in a single day.
 I did not get a lot of work done that day.
 Before we move to strategies for mitigating these problems we need to zoom out and understand how time and productivity works at an organizational level.